-A remedy of interdict can be considered by Medical Protection in the rare case of getting prior notice of an intended press release or media story that is inaccurate.
+A remedy of injunction can be considered in the rare case of getting prior notice of a press release or media story that is inaccurate.
 If this happens it is important to act quickly and advise Medical Protection as soon as possible.